xgigil/MPDO-Locational-Clearance-System/README.md

           - [ ] Confirmed Upload will trigger Application Tracker (Site Review turns Green)
   - [ ] Draftsman
       - [ ] View Applications, triggered by review_status = draftsman_review
-          - [ ] View attached PDF copies of the Evaluation Reports from previous stages
+          - [ ] View attached PDF copies of the Evaluation Reports from Previous Stages
-      - [ ] Upload PDF copy of the Drafted Locational Clearance
-          - [ ] Create drop zone for this.
-Evaluation_Type = Locational_Clearance
-      - [ ] Upload PDF copy of the Consolidated Evaluation Report
       - [ ] Tag Application as “Endorsed for MPDC review".
 This will trigger Application Tracker (Draftsman Review turns Green)
+      - [ ] Tag Application as "Not Endorsed for MPDC review".
+This will trigger Application Tracker (Draftsman Review turns Orange)
+      - [ ] Upload PDF copy of the Drafted Locational Clearance only if Endorsed
+          - [ ] Create drop zone for this.
+Evaluation_Type = Locational_Clearance_Draft
+      - [ ] Upload PDF copy of the Consolidated Evaluation Report whether Endorsed or Not Endorsed
+          - [ ] Create drop zone for this.
+Evaluation_Type = Evaluation_Report
-      - [ ] If they see that
+      - [ ] Receive applications that were approved by Approving authority but not endorsed
+          - [ ] Required to upload PDF copy of the Drafted Locational Clearance
   - [ ] MPDO Final Approving Authority
-      - [ ]  View Applications, triggered by review_status = approving_authority_review)
+      - [ ]  View Applications, triggered by review_status = approving_authority_review
+          - [ ] Attach the uploaded Evaluation Reports from Previous Stages
+              - [ ] Be able to download these reports
+          - [ ] Sorted by Endorsed and Not Endorsed
+      - [ ] For "Not Endorsed for MPDC review" Applications
+          - If Approved
+              - [ ] Upload PDF copy of signed Consolidated Evaluation Reports
+                  - [ ]  Create drop zone for this.
+Evaluation_Type = Signed_Evaluation_Report
+              - [ ]  Should Trigger application to be Reviewed again by Draftsman
+          - If Rejected
+              - [ ] Tag Application as Rejected (Triggers Application_Status to Rejected)
+              - [ ] Allow comments to be added
+      - [ ]  For "Endored for MPDC review"
+          - If Approved
+              - [ ] Upload PDF copy of signed Consolidated Evaluation Reports if not already uploaded
+                  - [ ] Create drop zone for this.
+Evaluation_Type = Signed_Evaluation_Report
+              - [ ] Upload PDF copy of signed Signed Locational Clearance
+                  - [ ] Create drop zone for this.
+Evaluation_Type = Signed_Locational_Clearance
+              - [ ] Upload PDF copy of Zone Certification
+                  - [ ] Create drop zone for this.
+Evaluation_Type = Zone_Certification
+          - If Rejected
+              - [ ] Tag Application as Rejected (Triggers Application_Status to Rejected)
+              - [ ] Allow comments to be added

 ### 📊 Application Tracker
 - [ ] Implement tracking system